krishnachittur/krishnachittur.github.io/_posts/2024-4-21-linear-algebra.md

 One of the reasons that linear algebra can be frustrating to the average high schooler or undergrad is that it's often the first time in your life that you get exposed to the Mathematician Way of Doing Things™.
 That is, rather than working with relatively concrete definitions, like "a vector is a list of real numbers" (a.k.a. the physicist's vector), you get far less helpful and less intuitive definitions, like "a vector is an element of a vector space", and "a vector space is a set that satisfies all of these different properties that you definitely won't remember and will definitely just end up visualizing as $\mathbb{R}^n$ anyway".

-There are basically two main benefits of doing things this way:
+There are basically two main benefits to doing things this way:

 1. <u>Minimal assumptions.</u> Structures like $\mathbb{R}^n$ have a LOT going on - they have a notion of distance, they have a notion of an inner product, you can even do calculus in them!
 Why make so many assumptions if you don't need them to prove the theorem at hand?
 1. <u>Broad applicability.</u> This goes hand in hand with the above.
 By assuming as little as possible, you can find potentially unexpected applications for existing ideas with minimal extra effort.